-Led by Dr. Taryll Jenkins, our physician team of Drs Adebola Falae, Maria Torres, and Stephanie Roy are also bilingual.
-Our specialists have also attained board certification from the American Board of Obstetrics & Gynecology, which means they have demonstrated specialized knowledge and skills for the medical and surgical care of women through training (residency) and Qualifying and Certifying written and oral exams.
+Our team of physicians, Drs Taryll L. Jenkins, Adebola Falae, and Stephanie Roy, as well as our Nurse Practitioner, Nadia Alexander, are bilingual.
+Drs Jenkins and Falae have also attained board certification from the American Board of Obstetrics & Gynecology, which means they have demonstrated specialized knowledge and skills for the medical and surgical care of women through training (residency) and Qualifying and Certifying written and oral exams.
+Dr. Roy is Board-eligible, while Nadia is a Board-certified NP.
 When combined with our state-of-the-art, technology-assisted diagnostics and treatment options, this technical expertise provides peace of mind to expectant mothers and their families.

 Generally, the first (and longest) visit will be scheduled for around the eighth week, though we may want to see you earlier if you have risks such as pre-existing hypertension.
 During your visit, we will discuss medical history –those lifestyle and other factors that can affect your health during pregnancy and the health of your child.
 We will conduct a thorough exam, and lab tests will be ordered to measure things like the hemoglobin in your blood and exposure to infections.
 Screening tests can also provide valuable information about genetic, fetal conditions (such as Down Syndrome).
 A vital piece of first-trimester care is discussing exercise, diet, dental and periodontal care, and other lifestyle considerations that can help or hinder your pregnancy.
 It’s not uncommon to feel nauseous, puffy, swollen, and tired early in pregnancy, though these symptoms (and when they appear) vary considerably from woman to woman.